Hands-On Workshop

 1. Choose a file you want to navigate into

-2. Type cd and the name of the chosen folder and hit enter
+2. Type cd, a space, and the name of the chosen folder and hit enter

 3. Continue exploring your computer’s files